 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We’d love to see what you cook!

-- 1 tbsp oil of your choice (optional), I used melted coconut oil
+- 1 tablespoon oil of your choice, optional, I used melted coconut oil

 - Mix all the ingredients in a large mixing bowl (except the dried rosemary) until well combined.